top of page

 (Limit 28)

 Level Two is for anyone who has successfully completed an AOSA approved Level One course.
 The daily program will include three hours of pedagogy, 75 minutes of recorder, 75 minutes of basic movement and a 40 minute special topic.
 Instruction will review Level One techniques with further expansion of rhythm; melodic development of pentatonic and diatonic modes; harmonization to include moving bordun, shifting triad and non-functional harmonic accompaniments; movement and instrumental improvisation, extended forms, and the continuation of the soprano recorder with the introduction of the alto recorder.
 Students will teach a short lesson demonstrating Orff process.
-Pedagogy is taught by

 Level III